Click here to track your progress on review topics with our

 Average 3.0 of 26 Ratings

-What is the most common type of malalignment after intramedullary nailing of distal 1/3 tibia fractures?
+What is the most common type of malalignment after intramedullary nailing of distal 1/3 extra-articular tibia fractures when compared with plating?

 A 25-year-old man is struck by car while crossing the street.
 His injuries include the closed left tibial shaft fracture shown in Figure A. He is a smoker, but is otherwise healthy.
 Intramedullary nailing is performed without initial complications.
 Which of the following puts this patient at greatest risk for tibial nonunion?